-(Corrects fifth paragraph to say GE acquired Alstom assets in
+(Corrects fifth paragraph to say GE acquired Alstom assets in 2015, not last year.)

 By Alwyn Scott

 NEW YORK, April 24 (Reuters) - GE Power, a division of General Electric Co, has signed a services deal with a subsidiary of Algerian utility Sonelgaz valued at more than $3 billion, the largest such agreement ever for GE Power, GE said on Monday.

 Under the 20-year contract with Sonelgaz SPE, GE will provide long-term maintenance and operations services for 10 power plants in Algeria, which produce 11 gigawatts of power, about 70 percent of Algeria's electricity, GE said.

 The agreement is expected to save Sonelgaz $2 billion in gas costs over 20 years, GE said.

 GE will install gas technology upgrades that increase the plants' power output by 420 megawatts and will deploy its industrial internet software applications using its Predix operating system, GE Power's second-largest such agreement, it said.

 GE was able to expand the deal after its acquisition of Alstom's power and grid businesses in 2015.
 "The service agreement, and digital, will cover the total plant, everything from the gas turbines to the rest of the equipment," Steve Bolze, chief executive officer of GE Power, said in an interview.